Partnerships

 • Director of Special Education and/or Director of Curriculum and Instruction

-• An Alt+Shift specialist is part of the team during initial implementation
+• An Alt+Shift specialist is part of the team through initial implementation

 Ensure that all needed perspectives are represented on the implementation team.
 This means involving those that are affected by or have an interest in the implementation effort.
 Including these perspectives can